kwojcicki/kwojcicki.github.io/_posts/2026-06-07-PS-IN-AWS-LAMBDA.md

 When diagnosing a memory leak I suspected was caused by orphaned processes, I ran into a snag with `ps` not being available within the AWS Lambda NodeJS runtime (potentially other ones as well).

-Instead I had to do to get the running processes the hard way.
+Instead I had to do things the hard way.

 ![ps command not found within AWS Lambda](/img/posts/missing-ps.png)